-- X No tax gross ups Other than for taxes for the receipt of relocation benefits, which are generally available to all of our relocated employees, and amounts for costs related to reasonable personal expenses associated with attending Company-sponsored events, none of our NEOs receive gross-ups for taxes on personal benefits. - X No pledging of our stock Our Directors and executive officers are prohibited from pledging the Company's stock. - X No hedging Our Directors, executive officers and all other employees are prohibited from engaging in hedging transactions that could eliminate or limit the risks and rewards of Company stock ownership.
+- No tax gross ups Other than for taxes for the receipt of relocation benefits, which are generally available to all of our relocated employees, and amounts for costs related to reasonable personal expenses associated with attending Company-sponsored events, none of our NEOs receive gross-ups for taxes on personal benefits. - No pledging of our stock Our Directors and executive officers are prohibited from pledging the Company's stock. - No hedging Our Directors, executive officers and all other employees are prohibited from engaging in hedging transactions that could eliminate or limit the risks and rewards of Company stock ownership.
 Such prohibition applies to financial instruments (including prepaid variable forward contracts, equity swaps, collars, and exchange funds), and to otherwise engaging in transactions, that hedge or offset, or are designed to hedge or offset, any decrease in the market value of the Company's equity securities (i) granted to the employee or director by the Company as part of the compensation of the employee or director; or (ii) held, directly or indirectly, by the employee or director. - X No unapproved trading plans Our Directors and executive officers are prohibited from entering into securities trading plans pursuant to SEC Rule 10b5-1 without the pre-approval of our Chief Legal Officer and/or his designees.
 Further, Directors and executive officers must seek the approval of our Chief Legal Officer and/or his designees prior to trading. - X No dividends on equity We do not pay dividends or dividend equivalents on unearned and unvested performance shares or RSUs. - X No excessive risk creation We do not maintain compensation programs that we believe create risks reasonably likely to have a material adverse effect on the Company.
-Our internal audit function and our independent compensation consultant review and assess the risk in our compensation programs annually and then report their findings to the Compensation Committee and Audit Committee at a joint meeting. - X No repricing We expressly prohibit the repricing of stock options and SARs without shareholder approval.
-We do not allow cash buyouts for underwater stock options or SARs.
+Our internal audit function and our independent compensation consultant review and assess the risk in our compensation programs annually and then report their findings to the Compensation Committee and Audit Committee at a joint meeting.